 Public Space

-‘Art Kiosks’ Revive Life In Munich’s Subway
+‘Art Kiosks’ Revive Life in Munich’s Subway

 How neglected kiosks in Munich’s subway mezzanines became vibrant art spaces that can be an eye-opening experience in people’s everyday life